How to Build a Lead Qualification Process

 Use a Discovery Call to Determine Alignment

-- What other solutions have they tried?
+• What previous solutions have they attempted?

 Make Sure the Right People Are Involved